High Concept is a term that’s commonly used in Hollywood to refer to a film or story that contains specific characteristics.

 Can Be Stated Succinctly

-High Concept is a single sentence, describing a story in broad strokes, which encapsulates an element of uniqueness and appeals to a wide audience.
-Some of the most popular books and movies of all time have utilised High Concept to obvious effect.
+High Concept is a sentence, describing the story in broad strokes, which encapsulates an element of uniqueness and appeals to a wide audience.
+Some of the most popular books and movies of all time have effectively utilised High Concept to achieve enduring popularity.